Port of Dover: Marina

 Marina facilities, primarily targeted at recreational sailing and power boating, are provided in both the historic Wellington Dock and adjacent to the cruise terminal and cargo wharves.

 Access

 The port is accessible by road from the M20/A20 (leading to Folkestone) and the M2/A2 (to Canterbury), and by train from Dover Priory station with Southeastern services to London St Pancras via Folkestone Central, Ashford International, Ebbsfleet International, Stratford International as well as trains to London Victoria or London Charing Cross via Canterbury East and the Medway towns such as Gillingham, Chatham and Rochester or via Ashford International then either via Tonbridge and Sevenoaks or Maidstone East.
 There are trains to Deal and Ramsgate.

-In fiction
+In media

-A boat train at Dover Western Harbour station is seen in the third episode of Inspector Morse, 'Deceived by Flight', which was filmed in 1989, prior to the station's closure in November 1994.
+A boat train at Dover Western Docks station is seen in the third episode of Inspector Morse, "Deceived by Flight", which was filmed in 1989, prior to the station's closure in November 1994.

+The BBC's automotive TV programme Top Gear filmed an episode at the former hoverport, in which the presenters used amphibious cars to cross the English Channel.